A Domain-Shrinking based Bayesian Optimization Algorithm with Order-Optimal Regret Performance: The GP-ThreDS Algorithm

+On reaching a leaf node, the algorithm enters the \emph{verification} stage to determine whether this node is the high-performing leaf node.
+If the decision is no, it moves back to the parent of this leaf node, and the random walk resumes.
+If yes, the algorithm exits (under the assumption of a single high-performing leaf node).
+This decision can be made by carrying out the same local sequential test that guides the random walk at non-leaf nodes.
+The only difference is in the required confidence level.
+Given that a false positive at a leaf cannot be corrected due to exiting while a false negative only resumes the random walk (hence retractable in the future), the confidence level for a positive decision needs to be sufficiently high to ensure the overall regret performance, while a negative decision only needs to ensure the bias of the walk (as in the non-leaf nodes). \\

+When the number of high-performing leaf nodes is unknown and arbitrary in $\{0,1, 2, \dots, 2^d\}$, multiple runs of the random walk are carried out to identify them one by one.
+In addition, a termination test on the root node is carried out before each run to determine whether there are still unidentified high-performing leaf nodes.
+See the supplementary for details along with a pseudo code. \\

-We would like to emphasize that the local test is carried out at a node every time it is visited independent of the history of observations at that node.
-This is required to ensure independence for each step of random walk.
-This simultaneously ensures that the matrices being inverted to compute the posterior distribution are always small, improving the run-time efficiency of the algorithm.
+We emphasize that the local test is carried out using only observations from the current visit to this node; observations from past visits are forgotten.
+This is to ensure the random-walk nature of the process for tight-analysis.
+A computational benefit is that the matrices being inverted to compute the posterior distribution are always small, improving the run-time efficiency of the algorithm.